 Now into the living room where I had the most fun.

-I brought my garden bench from outside to use as a coffee table and shifted the ottoman over to in front of the chairs.
-I really like it, it’s super practical with lots of spots for a coffee cup and the rustic pink bench looks great.
+We brought our garden bench from outside to use as a coffee table and shifted the ottoman over to in front of the chairs.
+I really like it.
+It’s super practical with lots of space for coffee cups and the rustic pink bench looks great.

 I styled it with a pretty little grouping of cactus in a rose gold container, and sweet little brass watering can -one of my yard sale scores this summer.

 It was fun adding lots of pretty pillows to the couch and bringing in some colour with pink and a little aqua too.
-I’m a little obsessed with vintage wool blankets lately -they’re always the first thing I check at the thrift store lately and this one had the perfect bit of pink!
+I’m a little obsessed with vintage wool blankets lately.
+They’re always the first thing I check at the thrift store lately.
+This one had the perfect bit of pink!

 It’s amazing how just a little colour can add lots of life to a space.

 From the same set of thrifted curtains as I made the runner from, I also made a cushion.
 I love it too, and I think I might have to make at least one more.
 I love the fringe and the boho vibe it adds.

 The mantel got a little refresh too, I think my favourite part is the pretty tassel bunting.

 We crafted it ourselves with some cotton yarn and dip dyed it in Koolaid!
 I’ll be sure to share the simple tutorial soon.